JuliaLegate/Legate.jl/README.md

 For more install instructions, please visit out install guide.

+> [!IMPORTANT]
+> Launching Legate programs with an interactive thread (Julia >= 1.12) can cause issues on-exit.
+It is best to disable that thread if not using the REPL: `julia -t 1,0`.

 ## 3. Contribution to Legate.jl

 To start, please [open an issue](https://github.com/JuliaLegate/Legate.jl/issues) that describes the problem or feature you plan to address.